MrChickenNuggetBM/EEEE1002/README.md

 # EEEE1002
 Coding files associated with the EEEBot
-This is the bot made as part of a first year project in the University of Nottingham
+The EEEBot is the bot made as part of a first year project in the "EEEE1002 - Applied Electrical and Electronic Engineering Construction Project" module.

+Mohamed Ghali
+Student at the University of Nottingham